highamm/datascience234/docs/index.md

 4. _Communicate_ the results of your analysis to a target audience with a written report, or, possibly an oral presentation.

-5. Practice reproducible statistical practices through the use of `R Markdown` for data analysis projects.
+5. Practice reproducible statistical practices through the use of `Quarto` for data analysis projects.

 6. Explain why it is ethically important to consider the context that a data set comes in.